 Employee advocacy is a lot like brand advocacy.
 It happens when your employees love where they work and willingly shout about it.
 Let's say you found a new café that served the best coffee you'd ever had.
 You'd tell your friends about it, write a review online, and go there regularly, right?

 This is an example of consumer advocacy.
 But advocacy isn't just for consumers.
-A business's employees actually have the potential to be some of its biggest, most informed advocates, telling all who listen how great a place they work and how good a product/service/solution they offer.
+A business' employees have the potential to be some of its biggest, most influential advocates.
+Telling all who will listen how great their employer is and how good their product, service, or solution is.

 What do we mean by employee advocacy?

 Employee advocacy is when your people willingly and organically promote your organisation.
 It goes far beyond telling your staff to like all of the business's social posts.

-If employees seem invested in and passionate about their work, it reflects well on whatever service they're providing.
+If employees feel invested in and passionate about their work, it reflects well on whatever service they're providing.
 Strong employee advocacy will benefit organisations in several ways:

 How do you improve employee advocacy?

 Self-Determination Theory (SDT) suggests people have three intrinsic needs driving them to change:

 Competence is fairly easy to understand.
 People feel the need to learn and master different skills to achieve their goals and access new opportunities.
-SDT suggests that this is what causes people to become invested in work that challenges them, because it gives them the feeling of room to grow.
+SDT suggests that this is what causes people to become invested in work that challenges them.
+That's because it gives them the feeling of room to grow.

 But autonomy might be the most relevant aspect for us to talk about.